-- [43] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [44] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199022.
+- [45] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199022.
 The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction23.
 Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive24.
-The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council25. - [45] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest26.
-It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [46] Based on the above the Board will not order further publication.
+The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council25. - [46] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest26.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [47] Based on the above the Board will not order further publication.